 Dyno-mom also has a great checklist that she uses with her kids and shares her schedule for making sure the bathroom stays clean.

-I recently found Branch Basics, an amazing natural cleaner that is safe for even chemically sensitive people and that can clean the entire bathroom, gets stains out of clothes, dirt out of grout lines, cleans an oven like magic and is safe to use on skin.
+If you don’t want to make all these recipes yourself, Branch Basics is an amazing natural cleaner that is safe for even chemically sensitive people and that can clean the entire bathroom, gets stains out of clothes, dirt out of grout lines, cleans an oven like magic, and is safe to use on skin.
 In fact, it is tear free and I’ve been using it for baby shampoo!
-I’m addicted.
-You can find out more here.
-I use it for everything now and feel comfortable letting my children use it to clean as well!
+I’ve been using it for my kitchen, bathrooms, hardwood floors, tile, and more.

 How do you clean your bathroom?
 What is your least favorite room to clean?
 Let me know in the comments below!